serdeliverance/blog/_drafts/building-microservices-review.md

 # Intro

+# The audience of this book

+I think this book is a must read for any software developer, tech lead and architect involved in the delivery of value through the creation of software.
+It does not matter if you are working on a monolith or using microservices, this book gives you lot of insights based on the broad and real world experience the author has on this field.

+# The Author

+`TODO`

 # Review

+`TODO`

+# Conclusion

+# ----------------------------------------
+# Notas mias
+# ----------------------------------------

 Los capítulos son muy interesantes y cubren todo el espectro de desarrollo de microservicios, tanto la parte puramente técnica, como también la cultural sobre una organización que quiere adoptar este approach.